Charity Worker Visa

 How can IAS help?

-When applying for a UK visa it is highly recommended that you seek assistance from an immigration expert, this is because visa applications can be incredibly complex and making any mistake could be enough to have your application refused by the Home Office.
+When applying for a UK visa, it is highly recommended that you seek assistance from an immigration expert because visa applications can be incredibly complex.
+Making any mistake could be enough to have your application refused by the Home Office.

-Our immigration lawyers are highly trained and have decades of experience in the field of UK immigration law.
-This means that we can make sure that your application is completed to the highest standard and give you the best chance of success.
+Our immigration lawyers are highly trained and have decades of experience in UK immigration law.
+This means we can ensure that your Charity Worker visa application is completed to the highest standard and give you the best chance of success.

 Frequently Asked Questions

-As well as the application fee you will also need to pay the Immigration Healthcare Surcharge, which is usually £624 per year.
+In addition to the visa application fee, you will need to pay the Immigration Healthcare Surcharge, which is usually £1035 per year.

-Your dependent relatives will also need to pay the full application fee and Immigration Healthcare Surcharge.
+Your dependent relatives must also pay the entire visa application fee and Immigration Healthcare Surcharge.

-Yes, if you plan to do volunteer work whilst in the UK you will still need a visa to do so.
+If you plan to volunteer in the UK, you will still need a visa.
 Nationals from countries with a visa waiver agreement in the UK can only visit without a visa for up to 6 months for tourism and some business purposes.

-If you will be doing unpaid voluntary work then you can apply for the Temporary Worker Charity Visa.
-If you will be paid whilst in the UK you cannot be eligible for this visa and will need to apply for a different type of work visa, such as the Skilled Worker Visa.
+If you are doing unpaid voluntary work, you can apply for the Temporary Worker Charity Visa if you are paid while in the UK.
+You cannot be eligible for this visa as a paid worker and will need to apply for a different type of work visa, such as the Skilled Worker Visa.

-Charity Worker Visa holders can do unpaid voluntary work for their sponsor whilst in the UK.
-As well as this temporary workers are also permitted to do a second job in the UK providing it is either in the same sector as the job detailed on your sponsorship certificate or if it is for a role that is on the Shortage Occupation List.
+Charity Worker Visa holders can do unpaid voluntary work for their sponsor in the UK.
+As well as this, temporary workers are also permitted to do a second job in the UK, providing it is either in the same sector as the job detailed on your sponsorship certificate or for a role on the immigration salary list.
 However, all the work that Charity Worker Visa holders do must be unpaid.